openware/opendax/README.md

 ### Initial configuration

-All the Mikro deployment files have their confguration stored in `config/app.yml`.
+All the MicroKube deployment files have their confguration stored in `config/app.yml`.

 Feel free to fill it out with correct values: